 What Types of Matters Can be Resolved in a Mediation?

 Typically the matters resolved during a mediation relate to either property or parenting.
-In relation to property, at Mediators Australia, we can work with all allied professionals, including your tax agent, accountant, financial advisor etc to be properly apprised of all financial matters.
+In relation to property, at Mediations Australia, we can work with all allied professionals, including your tax agent, accountant, financial advisor etc to be properly apprised of all financial matters.